Doping of large-pore crown graphene nanomesh: Introduction

 In this work, we address the aforementioned questions through the study of the electronic properties of a representative set of GNM structures with varying pore sizes, dopant loads, and pore edge passivations, for both {\it n-} and {\it p}-doping.
-Using first principles calculations, we will calculate the binding energy as well as the maximum number of dopants bound per pore.
-We will also explore the effect of multiple small dopants on the band structure of the doped GNMs to determine whether or not the rigid band picture is applicable.
+Using first principles calculations, we calculate the binding energy as well as the maximum number of dopants bound per pore.
+We also explore the effect of multiple small dopants on the band structure of the doped GNM's to determine whether or not the rigid band picture is applicable, and if there is a multi-ion doping state that will emerge at or close to the Fermi energy.
+The latter point is key for transistor applications, but irrelevant applications that only require high mobility and carrier density.
+Multi-ion doping can be avoided by designed complex molecules that fit into the large pores - a topic to be described in future work.